elkkhan/Thesis/README.md

    Password: **bobthomas@1A**
 3) Login: **PHIL01**
    Password: **philleotardo@1A**

  ## Backend
 MySQL is used for all of the backend.
-It is stored on a free-tier AWS EC2, so the connection might be slow.
+It is stored on a free-tier Azure MYSQL server, so the connection might be slow.
 To change the backend database, edit JDBC related entries in **resources/META-INF/persistence.xml**

 **com.thesis.neptun.main.DatabaseFiller** class can be used to initialize tables with sample data